What is the MHFAider Accreditation Program?

 - Email MHFAiders their Certificates of Accreditation after successful completion of the Accreditation Assessment (or Certificate of Completion after providing feedback only or should they not pass the assessment).

-- Provide them with any relevant resources that help to reinforce their MHFA knowledge and skills such as the MHFA iPhone and Android Apps.
+- Provide them with any relevant resources that help to reinforce their MHFA knowledge and skills.

 - Invite them to sign up to our Friends of MHFA Newsletter.